cespana2/Projects/README.md

-Click on different branaches to checkout projects!
+Click on different branches to checkout projects!